xtmtd/PLWS/README.md

 Script1:
 1) Type 'sh script1_Genome_assembly1.sh forward_reads_file reverse_reads_file', e.g. sh script1_Genome_assembly1.sh 1.raw.fq.gz 2.raw.fq.gz
 2) Most executables are recommended to be added into the environmental paths.
-Tools pigz, BBTools, Lighter, Minia, redundans, Minimap2, samtools, BESST, GapCloser and BUSCO may be used and will be automatically checked prior to formal analyses in this script.
+Tools pigz, BBTools, Minia, redundans, Minimap2, samtools, BESST, GapCloser and BUSCO may be used and will be automatically checked prior to formal analyses in this script.
 3) The default starting kmer value is 21 and thus kmer values are 21, 21+20, 21+2*20....
 4) The statistics of assemblies generated in the asembly procedure are summerized in assembly.statistics